rrazumov-rrs/cyber-project/README.md

 These files have been tested and used to generate a live ELK deployment on Azure.
 They can be used to either recreate the entire deployment pictured above.
 Alternatively, select portions of the config and playbook file may be used to install only certain pieces of it, such as Filebeat.

+Load balancing ensures that the DVWA web server will be highly available, in addition network security groups will be restricting access to the network.

+Since the DVWA servers are using load balancing, the access to the servers will be through the load balancer's public IP address.
+Ssh only allowed to